 IFISA Provider products currently included in P2P-Banking database

-Listed in alphabetical order: Abundance IFISA, Basset & Gold IFISA, Brickvest IFISA, Capitalrise IFISA, Crowd for Angels IFISA, Crowd2fund IFISA, Crowdstacker IFISA, Downing IFISA, Funding Secure IFISA, Goji IFISA, HNW Lending IFISA, Landbay IFISA, Landlordinvest IFISA, Lending Works IFISA, Lendingcrowd IFISA, Magnacrowd IFISA, Money&Co IFISA, Propertycrowd IFISA, Proplend IFISA, Relendex IFISA, Uk Bond Network IFISA, Zopa IFISA
+Listed in alphabetical order: Abundance IFISA, Advancr IFISA, Basset & Gold IFISA, Brickvest IFISA, Capitalrise IFISA, Crowd for Angels IFISA, Crowd2fund IFISA, Crowdstacker IFISA, Downing IFISA, Folk2Folk IFISA, Funding Secure IFISA, Goji IFISA, HNW Lending IFISA, Kuflink IFISA, Landbay IFISA, Landlordinvest IFISA, Lending Works IFISA, Lendingcrowd IFISA, Money&Co IFISA, Mongoose Crowd IFISA, Propertycrowd IFISA, Proplend IFISA, Relendex IFISA, Uk Bond Network IFISA, Zopa IFISA

 IFISA Offers expected to be launched in future